 How the Province of East Kent is organised to support its members

-How the Provincial Grand Master utilities these Brethren for the benefit of the Province is left to his judgement but what is clear, is that there are a number of broad areas of responsibility covering: management, finances, charity and the welfare of the members.
-It would be wrong to believe that there is fixed organisational model and, as in every walk of life, the flexibility to change and adapt to evolving circumstances is essential for the future success of the organisation and thereby for the benefit of its members.
+How the Provincial Grand Master utilitises these Brethren for the benefit of the Province is left to his judgement but there are a number of broad areas of responsibility covering: management, finances, charity and the welfare of the members.
+There is no fixed organisational model and, as in every walk of life, the flexibility to change and adapt to evolving circumstances is essential for the future success of the organisation and thereby for the benefit of its members.

 With effect from the 2017 Annual Craft Festival, the organisation of the Provincial Grand Lodge of East Kent was adapted to reflect a number of changes in priority.
 The organisational chart shown below illustrates the areas of responsibility and the lines of communication, which exist at this moment in time.